 Community Consolidated School District 21 is located in the northwest corner of Cook County, with about 25 square miles that includes parts of the communities of Wheeling, Buffalo Grove, Arlington Heights, Mount Prospect, Prospect Heights, Northbrook, and unincorporated Cook County.
 About 6,200 students attend District 21 schools.
 The estimated population of the region is about 135,000 with a wide range of cultures and income levels.

-The ethnic make-up, based on State defined terminology, of District 21’s students and families is: 33% White, 2% Black, 53% Hispanic, 9% Asian/Pacific Islander, 1% Native American, and 2% Multi-Racial/Ethnic.
-About 50% of the families are classified as low income, with 43% of the students identified as English Language Learner (ELL) students.
-More than 60 languages are spoken in the homes of District 21 families.
+The ethnic make-up, based on State defined terminology, of District 21’s students and families is about 32% White, 2% Black, 54% Hispanic, 9% Asian, 1% Native American, and 3% Multi-Racial/Ethnic (does not equal 100% due to rounding).
+About 46% of the families are classified as low income, with 50% of the students identified as English Language Learner (ELL) students.
+More than 65 languages are spoken in the homes of District 21 families.

-School District 21 operates on a budget of approximately $100 million, with an annual operating expenditure per pupil of over $16,000.
-The Elementary Pupil/Teacher ratio is 18:1 in comparison to a State average of 19:1.
-The pupil/administrator ratio is 211:1 compared to the state average of 181:1.
+School District 21 operates on a budget of more than $110 million, with an annual operating expenditure per pupil of over $17,000.
 Approximately 80% of the teachers have earned a Master’s degree.

 All District 21 schools have School Improvement Plans (SIP) in place.
 These are reviewed and modified annually by each school’s School Improvement Team, which includes the school principal and a range of teachers.
-The School Improvement Plans are designed to focus on improvement in the following areas related to our Professional Learning Community Areas of Focus of Literacy Throughout the Day and Positive School Climate.
+The School Improvement Plans are designed to focus on improvement in the following areas related to our Professional Learning Community and Strategic Plan.